AP Physics 2: History

 The AP Physics 2 classes began in the fall of 2014, with the first AP exams administered in May 2015.
 The courses were formed through collaboration between current Advanced Placement teachers and The College Board, with the guidance from the National Research Council and the National Science Foundation.
-As of August 2013 AP summer institutes, the College Board professional development course for Advanced Placement and Pre-AP teachers, dedicate 20% of the total to preparing AP Physics B educators for the new AP physics course.
-Face to face workshops sponsored by the College Board focused 20% of their content on the course in September 2013.
-In February 2014, the official course description and sample curriculum resources were posted to the College Board website, with two practice exams being posted the next month.
-As of September 2014, face to face workshops are dedicated solely to AP Physics 1 & AP Physics 2.
-The full course was first taught in 2014, with the exam given in 2015.
-The College Board released a "Curriculum Framework" which includes the 7 principles on which AP Physics 2 would be based on as well as smaller "Enduring Understanding" concepts.
+In 2013 the College Board released a "Curriculum Framework" which includes the 7 principles on which AP Physics 2 would be based on as well as smaller "Enduring Understanding" concepts.

-In 2020, the examination was administered on computer from home because of COVID-19.
-College Board suspected that some students may be using unauthorized resources while taking the test.
-In order to ensure accurate results in the future, the course materials will be more difficult and in-depth.

 In February 2024, College Board announced that there would be changes in curricula for their AP Physics classes for the 2025 exams.
 For AP Physics 2, this removed fluids (the first topic of the curriculum) from the exam.
 From the 2024-25 school year onward, this topic is covered as the last unit of AP Physics 1.
 With fluids no longer being on the curriculum, the optics unit was separated into two units which cover the subject with more depth.
 This added mechanical waves, standing waves, sound waves, and the Doppler effect which are covered in Waves, Sound, and Physical Optics.
 The unit covering electric circuits was changed to be more comprehensive, and Blackbody radiation and Compton scattering were added to Modern Physics as well.
 As of the fall of 2024, all AP Physics 2 units are numbered sequentially to those in AP Physics 1, starting with Thermodynamics as unit 9 and ending with Modern Physics as unit 15.